awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-jwt-authorizer.md

 You can configure distinct authorizers for each route of an API, or use the same authorizer for multiple routes\.

+**Note**
+There is no standard mechanism to differentiate JWT access tokens from other types of JWTs such as OpenID Connect ID tokens\.
+Unless you require ID tokens for API authorization, we recommend that you configure your routes to require authorization scopes\.
+You can also configure your JWT authorizers to require issuers or audiences that your identity provider uses only when issuing JWT access tokens\.

 ## Authorizing API Requests<a name="http-api-jwt-authorizer.evaluation"></a>

 API Gateway uses the following general workflow to authorize requests to routes configured to use a JWT authorizer\.